TeamSPWK/spwk-ml-test/documents/polygon_fill_instruction.md

 <h3>Restricted</h3>

-- You have to solve the problem with just one agent
+- You have to solve the problem with just one generalized agent
     - Using different agents for different spaces is prohibited

 <h3>Recommended</h3>